 Why not start the morning with a short hike to experience what is perhaps one of the biggest highlights in the Big Sur region.
 The falls are only a short seven-minute drive from the Hot Springs and are an ideal way to start the day.

 Park your car and embark on a brisk 1 kilometre (half-mile) walk to the falls.
-Here you will be able to witness the magical 80-foot falls in all their splendour.
-This site really makes you feel as though you have stepped into a fairytale.
-Be aware that this is a popular viewpoint and you may have to wait a while in order to get the best spot for a picture.
+Here you can witness the magical 80-foot falls in all their splendor.
+This site makes you feel like you have stepped into a fairytale.
+Be aware that this is a popular viewpoint and you may have to wait a while to get the best spot for a picture.

 20.7 km (12.19 miles) (21mins) from Mcway Waterfalls